docandrew/AOC2021/README.md

 Part 2: Changed the type of the FishPopulations to Unsigned_64 and change number of days to run the simulation to 256, worked after making sure to use Unsigned_64 throughout.

+## Day 7 Notes:

+Part 1: There's probably some kind of elegant way to do a binary search or something of the various distances, but with the limited list of inputs, just brute-forcing the sum of distances still results in an O((max_input - min_input) * n) runtime, which is entirely reasonable.
+I had a feeling that fancy stuff might result in getting stuck in a local minima as well.
+Ain't nobody got time for that.

+Part 2: Individual fuel burn calculations become `d + (d - 1) + (d - 2) + ... + 1` for
+a given distance d.
+Running a `for` loop to calculate this isn't the end of the world, but I vaguely remembered a shortcut, which as the source code mentions, I thought I read about in an anecdote about an interview question.
+In this case, the formula `d(d-1)/2` gives you the sum of all integers up to `(d - 1)`, so using `d + d(d-1)/2` will give the fuel burn as defined in the problem.
+`d(d-1)/2` is one of those handy things to keep in the back of your mind (for interviews, at least).

+Adding a running tally of the best fuel burn was a straightforward addition to the Part 1 solution.